 New York Age Discrimination Lawyers

 It's rare that an employer says “Sorry, Jean, but you're too old to work here so we have to let you go.”
-Age Discrimination is usually much subtler.
+Age discrimination is usually much more subtle.

-The firing comes last, and often comes with a severance agreement (LINK) in exchange for signing a release (link).
+The firing comes last, and often comes with a severance agreement in exchange for signing a release.
 TIP: If you have any suspicion whatsoever that you may have been the victim of Age Discrimination do not sign a severance agreement without speaking to an attorney.

 Common Questions from Victims of Age Discrimination

 What Do I Have to Prove to Show Age Discrimination?

 Proving age discrimination under the ADEA has always been a challenge, however this challenge was complicated when the United States Supreme Court determined that the applicable standard in an age discrimination case under the ADEA was a “but for” test.

 In other words, an age discrimination victim must prove that “but for” his age, he would not have been fired (or would have been hired, depending on the circumstances).

 This may not sound like a significant issue, but legally it is.
 The standard applied in nearly every other case of employment discrimination is a “motivating factor” standard – in other words the plaintiff must show that race/disability/sex/pregnancy was a motivating factor in the decision to terminate (or not hire) – not that it was the only factor or even the primary factor.
 Practically this serves to make the Age Discrimination Plaintiff's case even more difficult.

 Could I Have Been the Victim of Age Discrimination if I Was Not Fired?